Jason: from the Greek name Iατωv (Iason), which was derived from Greek ιατθαι (iasthai) "to heal".

 Jason received a B.S. in Psychology from Texas A&M University and earned a M.A. in Professional Counseling from Texas State University.
 He also holds an Equine-Assisted Mental Health Practitioner certificate from the University of Denver.
 Jason is currently credentialed as a LPC-Intern in Texas and practices under the supervision of the CTATC’s own Suzette Lamb, LPC-S. Additionally, Jason is credentialed as a LPC-Candidate (LPCC) in Colorado.

-Jason specializes in adoption, attachment, and trauma and provides therapy for children and families age 7 and older.
-He is a Trust-Based Relational Intervention (TBRI®) Practitioner and is looking forward to undertaking training in EMDR (Eye Movement Desensitization & Reprocessing) and Circle of Security in 2017.
+Jason is focused on working in adoption, attachment, and trauma and provides therapy for children and families age 4 and older.
+He is a Trust-Based Relational Intervention (TBRI®) Practitioner, is EMDR® Trained, and is looking fowarding to studying Interpersonal Neurobiology and Circle of Security in 2018-2019.

 Jason also enjoys working within adventure and experiential therapeutic settings.
 To that end, he is pleased to be able to offer equine-assisted therapy within his practice, as well as other out-of-the-office experiences.